-- 1. If you are using a casement stay attach the vent pegs to the slam bar using M4 countersunk screws and M4 nuts.
+- 1. If you are using a casement stay attach the vent pegs to the slam bar using M4 countersunk screws and M4 nuts (you may find it easier to use needle nose pliers to hold the nut as you tighten the bolt).
 The bolts should be inserted through the vent peg into the slam bar (Diagram MM1).
 (Ignore this step if you are using an autovent). - 2.
 Take the slam bar and slot it onto the bolts inserted in the roof glazing bars during the main building assembly, loosely fit the nuts.
 Now slide the slam bar onto the top of the pane of glass, below where the vent is going, and tighten the nuts (Diagram MM). - 3.
 The vents should be slid into the ridge from either end after glazing.
 Please note that the rest of the roof should be glazed before the vents are inserted (Diagram NN). - 4.
 Once the vents are in position use a blob of the clear silicone each side of the vent hinge.
 When this dries it will prevent the vent from moving along the ridge.